kennethleungty/Generative-AI-Pharmacist/README.md

 **NOTE**: Midjourney has paused its free trial program as of April 2023.
 To generate realistic facial pictures, you can use either of the following:
 - Find a picture on the Internet as the base image to work with, or even use your own photos
 - Head to https://this-person-does-not-exist.com/en (based on the StyleGAN algorithm) to generate a realistic face
+- Other websites that you can try include: https://lexica.art and https://playgroundai.com/

 <br>